Caught On Video: Woman Tackled, Sexually Assaulted On Brooklyn Sidewalk, Police Say

 NEW YORK (CBSNewYork) — Police are trying to track down the suspect behind a chilling attack that was caught on camera in Brooklyn.

-Surveillance video shows the man follow then tackle a 35-year-old woman from behind, knocking her to the ground.READ MORE: Police: Good Samaritan Helps Woman Escape Man Who Tried To Strangle Her On Bronx Path
+Surveillance video shows the man follow then tackle a 35-year-old woman from behind, knocking her to the ground.READ MORE: Hometown Heroes Parade: Sandra Lindsay Honored To Be Grand Marshal: 'A Big Hug...
+From The Entire City'

 Police said it happened shortly after 8 p.m.
 Monday near the corner of Morgan Avenue and Stagg Street in East Williamsburg.

-Note: Editor’s note: This post and video originally appeared on July 1 and were edited on July 7.